-It is easy to detect these extremely-high-energy protons because when each proton hits the upper atmosphere it induces a shower of high-energy "daughter" particles that in turn generate other particles.
-A short while later, a very large number of particles arrives at Earth's surface, spread over a relatively large area-up to a kilometer in radius.
+It is easy to detect these extremely-high-energy protons.
+When a high-energy proton hits the upper atmosphere it induces a shower of high-energy "daughter" particles that in turn generate more particles.
+A short while later, a very large number of energetic particles arrives at Earth's surface, spread over a relatively large area - up to a kilometer in radius.
 Detectors for such high-energy particles are fairly easy to build, though the rate of particle detection is low for particles with the highest energies.